-To promote quality, safety and efficacy for patients, the prescribing of stimulant medicines (dexamfetamine, lisdexamfetamine and methylphenidate) is strictly controlled by the Medicines and Poisons Regulations and is subject to the Schedule 8 medicines prescribing Code - Part 4 (the Code).
+To promote quality, safety and efficacy for patients, the prescribing of stimulant medicines (dexamfetamine, lisdexamfetamine and methylphenidate) is strictly controlled by the Medicines and Poisons Regulations and is subject to the Schedule 8 medicines prescribing Code -Part 4 (the Code).
+The Code also outlines the standard conditions (for example, ADHD) for which stimulants may be prescribed.

 The Code sets the requirements for the prescribing and dispensing of stimulant medicines in Western Australia (WA).
-Clinical criteria and the standard conditions (for example, attention deficit hyperactivity disorder (ADHD)) for prescribing of stimulant medicines are detailed in the Code.
+Clinical criteria and standard conditions (for example, attention deficit hyperactivity disorder (ADHD)) for prescribing of stimulant medicines are detailed in the Code.
 The Code is issued by the Director General of the Department of Health under the provisions of the Medicines and Poisons Act 2014 and the Medicines and Poisons Regulations 2016.